-Application Money will be held in a trust account for the Applicant pending investment in the Fund and the issue of Units or the return of the Application Money to the Applicant.
+Application Money will be held in a trust account for the Applicant pending satisfactory completion of items (a), (b) and (c) in this section or the return of the Application Money to the Applicant.
 Interest will not be paid to the Applicant in respect of Application Money held in the trust account, regardless of whether the Application Money is returned.
 Any interest earned in this respect will be credited to the Fund.